ALI-BIT-2002/-MTK-Fastboot-ADB-Tool-with-FRP-/README.md

 spmfw.img, sspm.img, super.img
 ```
 Extract from fastboot rom only for MTK devices.
-If any file is missing, it will be skipped and reported.
+If any file is missing, it will be skipped and reported as such.
 Flashing stops if any partition fails.

 ---